 Third party permits

 You may be required to obtain permits for your event or fundraising activities.
-Check with your relevant authority and local council to ensure that you have all permits needed to serve food, alcohol, hold an event in public, and conduct all fundraising activities for your event.
+Check with your relevant authority (as per legislative authorities listed above) and your local council to ensure that you have all permits needed to serve food, alcohol, hold an event in public, and conduct all fundraising activities for your event.

 You may be required to obtain public liability insurance for your fundraising event or activity.
-Unfortunately, Beyond Blue cannot provide insurance.
-Tip: depending on what type of coverage they have, your local venue may be able to put you under their public liability insurance policy.
+Unfortunately, Beyond Blue cannot provide insurance, so this will be your responsibility.
+Tip: Depending on what type of coverage they have, your local venue may be able to put you under their public liability insurance policy.

 As a valued Community Fundraiser and activity/event organiser, you are responsible for all financial aspects of the activity or event, including record-keeping, management of funds and ensuring that all funds raised online and offline are received by Beyond Blue.

 - you keep and, upon request, provide Beyond Blue with accurate financial records of your fundraising event or activity;

 - all funds raised online and offline are received by Beyond Blue within 28 days of completion of fundraising; and

 - expenses incurred for the fundraising event or activity do not exceed more than 40 per cent of the total funds raised.